 The vocal performer combines the human voice with playing the gesture-controlled live electronics, the strophonion, which is disseminated in a quadrophonic setting of four loudspeakers.
-The strophonion is a wireless, digital musical instrument (DMI) that has been developed and built at STEIM in Amsterdam since 2010.
-In order to play the instrument and record the sounds of the wide-ranging human voice in real time, the performer moves fingers, hands, arms as well as the full body.
+The strophonion is a wireless, digital musical instrument (DMI) that has been developed and built at STEIM in Amsterdam since 2010.16 In order to play the instrument and record the sounds of the wide-ranging human voice in real time, the performer moves fingers, hands, arms as well as the full body.
 By doing so, s/he is given the possibility to steer the vocal reproductions and its sonic derivations through the space of the venue.
 Combining and interweaving voice, movement, sound creation and sound control is a performance practice that I propose to call voice-induced sound dance (stimminduzierter Klangtanz) or vocal sound dance.
-Expanding the range of the human voice through the application of extended vocal techniques, on the one hand, and the use of manipulated technological counterparts of the voice, on
+Expanding the range of the human voice through the application of extended vocal techniques, on the one hand, and the use of manipulated technological counterparts of the voice, on the other, not only provides the basis for the creation of idiosyncratic sounds and

-&lt;sup>14 Kafka, Letters to Milena (1990), p.
+14 Kafka, Letters to Milena (1990), p.
 223.